patrickm663/lua-sandbox/README.md

 ## And Fennel!?
 Fennel, on the otherhand, is a Lisp variant that marries Lisp with Fennel.
 Having never used Lisp before, Fennel seemed like a good entrypoint since Lua has been good thus far.

+## Other Languages?
+I am considering making this into a general-purpose repo for small scripts using different languages while I am exploring them.
+This would mean combining https://github.com/patrickm663/dlang-sandbox with this repo.

 ## License
 Licensed under BSD 3-Clause.